elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 they're working with the right values.

 Our `add/2` function is only designed to work with numbers.
-They can be integers or floating point numbers, but we don't want to add strings together.
+They can be integers or floating point numbers, but we don't want to add strings together (string concetenation would actually require the use of the `<>` operator).

 We can use the `when` keyword along with the `is_number/1` function we saw previously to make sure that our function is working with numerical values.